numerex/m2m-supervisor/README.md

 This project is committed to maintaining full coverage for test suites of the operational code.
 In addition, it includes simulation tools to aid development and on-device testing:

+* **bin/data-tester** -- This tool will take a device key on the command line -- none will assume a single device configured -- and, if it exists in Redis, will allow commands to be entered, displaying the response on the console.

+* **bin/sys-check** -- This tool will check to ensure that key dependencies are installed on the device and will collect key information like modem data/control ports, along with vendor, model, and version.

+* **bin/sys-config** -- Assuming that it can confirm the existence of Redis, an IMEI, and a valid "control" port for the modem, this tool will configure these key Redis configuration attributes.

 * **bin/telnet-simulator** -- This process will listen on port 10001 for command sequences as defined in the `test-server/data/telnet-simulation-data.json` file and return the corresponding response.
 In order to configure the **m2m-transceiver** to use the simulator, simply create a test device configuraion using the **web-server** by providing "localhost" as the Telnet Address -- everything else should be left as a default.

-* **bin/data-tester** -- This process will take a device key on the command line -- none will assume a single device configured -- and, if it exists in Redis, will allow commands to be entered, displaying the response on the console.